 Thoracic radiculopathy can turn your life upside down, but Dr. Skovrlj has the expertise to help.
 At NU-Spine in Edison, NJ, he uses the latest thoracic radiculopathy treatments to get you back to your normal daily life without the pain.
 Contact the practice today for long-term solutions to your pain.

 He uses multiple treatment solutions to suit individual diagnosis.
-Our spinal medicine facility has the latest diagnostic technology and spinal specialists to handle all kinds of spinal problems, including thoracic radiculopathy.This page was published on Oct 2, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Our spinal medicine facility has the latest diagnostic technology and spinal specialists to handle all kinds of spinal problems, including thoracic radiculopathy.Page Updated on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey